Unto Your Heart

 Only later did I understand that our humble homeland community was miraculously saved, yet again, from the most serious military threat on all fronts.
-I did not know just how profound a miracle this was until years later, yet I sensed that my family and my people had just been comforted after generations of suffering.
+I did not know just how profound a miracle this was, until years later.
+My family and my people had just been comforted after generations of suffering.

 The following summer, my parents and I came to Israel to give thanks to G-d.

 My parents smiled at each other and at me.
 I saw tears of gratitude in their eyes as we caught sight of the newly liberated Western Wall, where people of all faiths could now pray in safety.

 A breeze blew across the ancient stone plaza.
 I looked skyward as white doves glided overhead.
 I was filled with a sense of peace and awe.
 We were not alone in this experience which we shared with the many people swaying in prayer.